uswds/uswds-site/pages/design-tokens/typesetting/font-family.md

 </div>

 {:.bg-gold-20v.padding-2.radius-md}
-**Note:** It is possible to add custom font metadata in the design system settings.
+**Note:** It is possible to add custom font metadata in USWDS settings.
 This documentation is coming in November 2018.

 ## Customizing family tokens
 Customize [type](#0){:.token} and [role](#0){:.token} family tokens in your project's theme settings with available [font](#0){:.token} tokens.
 All typography-related settings are in `_uswds-theme-typography.scss`.